IntelliJ IDEA 2024.3 Help

 Show line number

-Shows the number of the line that is currently executed in a frame.
+Shows the number of the line that is currently executed.
 This feature requires that the application is compiled with line number information.

 Show class name